“Get as good as you possibly can and everything else will fall into place.”

 When you work hour-to-hour you’re at the whim of your client’s schedules and cancellations.
-Plus once you become an in-demand coach, the only way for you to increase your revenue is to increase your hours.
+Plus once you become an in-demand coach, the only way for you to increase your personal trainer salary and overall revenue is to increase your hours.
 To use a business term, this is not a very scalable approach (Angry Birds’ 350 million downloads taught me the benefit of scaling).
 Most good coaches work too much and are teetering on the brink of burnout.
 You’re much better off using the skills and knowledge you’ve acquired to develop alternative revenue streams.
 This will allow you to increase your revenue while also increasing the amount of hours you actually get to sleep.

 There are several ways to accomplish this.
-I think there’s a great demand for smart online training businesses.
+I think there’s a great demand for smart online personal training businesses.
 They’re much more affordable than individual training sessions and it allows you to share a majority of your skills (periodization, exercise selection, program design) without having to spend a full hour with a client during every session.
 With the right, self-motivated client this can truly be a win-win situation.